 Don’t stress about those hard-to-clean places — use an air compressor to do the job.

-“For hard-to-reach places around the windows, I like to use an air compressor,” Dave says.
-“Even handheld air compressors are good at cleaning some areas you might be unable to get to.”
+“For hard-to-reach places around the windows like the tracks, I like to use an air compressor,” Lincon explains.
+“Even handheld air compressors are good at cleaning some areas you can’t get to.”